Sensory Rooms: Integration for Inclusion

 - 3 min read

-Sensory rooms have become a staple in many schools—designed as calming spaces where children experiencing sensory overload can take a break, regulate their emotions, and return to class ready to learn.
+Sensory rooms have become a staple in many schools.
+They are designed as calming spaces where children can take a break from sensory overload.
+Here, they can regulate their emotions and return to class ready to learn.
 The intention is always to support.
-But as we continue to evolve our understanding of inclusion, it’s worth asking: is there a way to support regulation without creating separation?
+However, as we enhance our understanding of inclusion, it’s essential to ask: is there a way to support regulation without creating separation?

 A Quiet Retreat—But at What Cost?

-Picture a child you care about.
-Maybe it’s your godson.
-He starts to feel overwhelmed in the middle of a lesson.
-A teacher gently guides him out of the classroom and into the sensory room.
-It’s peaceful.
+Imagine a child you care about, perhaps your godson.
+He starts to feel overwhelmed during a lesson.
+A teacher gently guides him out of the classroom into the sensory room.
+It’s peaceful there.
 He calms down.
-It works—at least in that moment.
+This apparent solution works—at least in that moment.

 The Value of Sensory Rooms

-Regulation: They provide tools that help students reset when their emotions or sensory input become overwhelming.
+Regulation: Sensory rooms provide tools that help students reset when emotions or sensory input become overwhelming.

-Re-engagement: After time in a sensory room, many children return better able to focus and participate.
+Re-engagement: After spending time in a sensory room, many children return better able to focus and participate in class activities.

 But There’s a Trade-Off

-Separation: Regular removal from class can lead to feelings of isolation, making it harder for a child to feel they belong.
+Separation: Regular removal from class can lead to feelings of isolation.
+This makes it harder for a child to feel they belong.

-Stigma: Being sent out—even with kindness—can reinforce a message that their needs are something to be managed elsewhere.
+Stigma: Being sent out—even with kindness—can send a message that their needs are something to be managed elsewhere.

-Teacher shortages are rising, with tens of thousands leaving the profession annually.
+Teacher shortages: There are tens of thousands of teachers leaving the profession annually.

-In this environment, finding effective, low-disruption support strategies has never been more important.
+In this challenging environment, discovering effective, low-disruption support strategies has never been more critical.

-There’s a quiet shift happening in some schools—a move away from separating students for support, and towards integrating that support within the learning environment itself.
+A quiet shift is occurring in some schools.
+There is a movement away from separating students for support and towards integrating that support within the learning environment itself.

 A Future-Focused Approach

-Inclusion isn’t just about providing the right support—it’s about where that support happens, and how it fits into a child’s day.
+Inclusion is not just about providing the right support; it also involves understanding where that support happens and how it’s integrated into a child’s day.

-When sensory needs are met within the shared school environment:
+When sensory needs are met within the shared school environment, several benefits emerge:

-Students stay connected to learning and peer interactions.
+Students remain connected to learning and peer interactions.

-Taking a break doesn’t mean stepping away from the group.
+Taking a break does not mean stepping away from the group.

-Regulation becomes part of everyday school life—not a reason to leave it.
+Regulation becomes part of the daily school life, rather than a reason to leave.

 Let’s Make “Time In” the Norm

-Sensory rooms have paved the way in supporting neurodivergent learners.
-But as we continue to learn, adapt, and innovate, new models are emerging—ones that offer the same benefits, with even greater emphasis on presence, inclusion, and belonging.
+Sensory rooms have paved the way for supporting neurodivergent learners.
+But as we continue to learn and innovate, new models are emerging.
+These models offer the same benefits, with even greater emphasis on presence, inclusion, and belonging.

-Because every child deserves to feel supported without feeling set apart.
+Every child deserves to feel supported without feeling set apart.
+By moving towards inclusion, we can create a better environment for all students.

 To find out more, contact us at info@cubbie.ie.